genomics-ngsCBMSO/Courses/ngs_course/dia3_ATACseq/README.md

 ## 0. Environment setup

 Load the conda environment "Dia3".
-This environment has installed the software we will need for the practice  today.
-For checking which software is available you can run `conda list`.
+This environment has installed a set of tools that we will use at different steps in the practice.
+For checking which software is available in this environment you can run `conda list`.

 ```bash